-The following courses are tentatively planned for the summer of 2019.
+The following courses are tentatively planned for the summer of 2018.
 (Summer school offerings are subject to change depending on enrollment, staffing and the availability of funding.)
 Registration for CHS summer school begins on November 1.
 All registrations for summer school must be completed by May 1.
 Book rental fees for all classes will be paid the first day of class.
 Classes may be cancelled due to insufficient enrollment, staffing or the availability of funding.

-- Summer School Dates and Times: Mondays through Thursdays (no classes on Fridays) beginning Monday, June, 3, 2019, and ending Tuesday, July 3, 2019.
+- Summer School Dates and Times: Mondays through Thursdays (no classes on Fridays) beginning Monday, June, 4, 2018, and ending Tuesday, July 3, 2018.
+(Tuesday, July, 3, 2018 is the last day of class.)
 Classes meet from 8:00 a.m. to 12:00 p.m. - Attendance Requirements: Summer school students must attend a minimum of 68 of the 72 hours of possible instructional time.
-If the 2018-2019 school-year is extended due to snow emergencies, the dates and times of the summer sessions may change.
+If the 2017-2018 school-year is extended due to snow emergencies, the dates and times of the summer sessions may change.
 Absences which drop a student below the minimum required attendance hours will result in removal from the course.
-If a student is removed
+If a student is removed from a class because of attendance, the transcript will indicate a grade of "W" if the student is passing, or "WF" if the student is failing.

-- from a class because of attendance, the transcript will indicate a grade of "W" if the student is passing, or "WF" if the student is failing. - Students may drop a course with no notation on the transcript within the first 8 hours of instruction. - Carmel High School summer school is not available to students who live outside the Carmel Clay Schools boundaries.
+- Students may drop a course with no notation on the transcript within the first 8 hours of instruction. - Carmel High School summer school is not available to students who live outside the Carmel Clay Schools boundaries.

 COURSES TIME LEVEL DATES/TIMES

-SOCIAL STUDIES June 3 through July 3 (Monday through Thursday, no class on Friday) 8:00 a.m. to 12:00 p.m.
+SOCIAL STUDIES June 4 through July 3 (Monday through Thursday, no class on Friday) 8:00 a.m. to 12:00 p.m.

 AP Government 8:00-12:00 12

 AP Macroeconomics 8:00-12:00 11-12